TITLE Project Manager

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education/Experience: An Associate’s degree in a construction-related field with at least ten years of project management experience or a Bachelor's degree in a construction-related field such as Architecture, Architectural Engineering, Engineering, or Construction Technology and at least four years of construction management experience is required.
+Education/Experience: A high school diploma or the equivalent and at least ten years of construction management experience, an Associate’s degree and at least eight years of construction management experience, or a Bachelor’s degree and at least five years of construction management experience are required.
+Degrees in a construction-related field such as Architecture, Architectural Engineering, Engineering, Construction Management, Project Management, Business Administration, or Construction Technology are preferred.
 Progressively responsible experience in construction-related work or in the design and planning of facilities, which includes field observation of construction projects, is required.
 Experience in supervising construction projects is required.
 Demonstrated experience working effectively in a diverse environment is required.
 Construction-related experience in higher education is preferred.

 Skills: A strong knowledge of materials and methods of construction is required.
 Knowledge of CAD, spreadsheets, word processing, and similar computing systems is required.
 The ability to prepare sketches and renderings in various forms of media to adequately convey the concepts of projects or prepare representations of expected final constructed results is required.
 The ability to prepare construction documents, including plans and specifications, and the ability to read and interpret construction documents is required.
 The ability to review plans and specifications and to coordinate the contract documents between the responsible parties is required.
 Excellent communication and interpersonal skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires the ability to move throughout the campus, including using ladders and/or stairs on construction sites or in University facilities.

 Other: The scope of the job frequently requires working in the evenings and on weekends, particularly during the progress of construction projects.